joshuajones-dev/custom-cms/README.md

 # Custom CMS (PHP MVC)

-A modular content management system built using a custom MVC framework.
+A modular content management system built using a custom PHP MVC framework.

 ## Features
-- MVC architecture (routing, controllers, views)
+- MVC architecture with routing, controllers, and views
-- Role-based access control (RBAC)
 - Dynamic content rendering
+- Authentication and role-based access control
-- Modular structure for extensibility
+- Extensible structure for future modules and features

+## Notes

+This repository contains a simplified and sanitized version of the project.
+Configuration values, credentials, and environment-specific logic have been removed or replaced for security.

-## Purpose
+## Architecture Overview

-This project was built to explore scalable backend application design and clean architecture principles.
+- `app/` contains controllers, models, and views
+- `core/` contains shared framework/bootstrap logic
+- `public/` contains the application entry point and public assets
+- Designed to emphasize maintainability, modularity, and separation of concerns